paritytech/docs.capi.dev/docs/types.md

 (hypothetical) chain, perhaps `AccountData` describes non-fungible assets, reputation, linked accounts or something else entirely.
-Capi's codegen outputs TypeScript-idiomatic equivalents of the Rust-declared types, along with utilities such as object and variant factories, type guards and runtime [shapes](https://github.com/paritytech/subshape).
+Capi's codegen outputs TypeScript-idiomatic equivalents of the Rust-declared types, along with utilities such as object and variant factories, type guards and [shapes](https://github.com/paritytech/subshape).
 This reduces the friction of targeting a Rust-defined environment from your JavaScript environment.
 It also ensures optimal type safety!